Bryan University Logo

 That education should teach you all the pillars of UX/UI design, including website design principles, typography, animation and motion, design technologies, and digital design.

-You’ll learn to work in the programs that real UX/UI designers utilize, from Microsoft Office to Figma and Adobe XD.
+You’ll learn to work in the programs that real UX/UI designers utilize, like Figma and Adobe Creative Cloud.

 Your time in academia will also allow you to build a professional-level portfolio of all your designs that can help you on the road to finding your first UX/UI design job!